Lactation is the maternal physiological response whereby milk is secreted from the mammary glands to feed the infant.

 During pregnancy there is significant hypertrophy of the ductular-lobular-alveolar system, prominent lobules form and from mid-gestation alveolar cells differentiate to be capable of milk production.

-During pregnancy there is little milk secretion due to the high progesterone:oestrogen ratio which favours growth rather than secretion.
+There is little milk secretion due to the high progesterone:oestrogen ratio which favours growth rather than secretion.

 The alveolar epithelial cells responsible for milk production are polarised, highly differentiated cells and their function is to accumulate, synthesise, package and export the components of milk: